railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 	A “user” is a physical person who's given access to the company's systems.
 Most employees are users but some users aren't employees: external partners can have access to parts of the system.
-	You can manage them through the :mod:`portal_` modules.

 Here are some examples of functions which depend on the accuracy of the employee list: